trygveasp/pysurfex-experiment/README.rst

 Usage
 ---------------------------------------------

 Assume you have cloned experiment in pysurfex-experiment-clone-dir.
-Let us set some variables we can use in the examples.
+Let us set some variables we can use in the examples in addition to some system settings.
 Adjust it to your clone, host-tag and system

 .. code-block:: bash